manubot/rootstock/USAGE.md

    For example, `@doi:10.1038/ng.3834` [incorrectly handles](https://github.com/manubot/manubot/issues/158) the consortium name resulting in a blank author, while `@https://doi.org/10.1038/ng.3834` succeeds.
    Similarly, `@https://doi.org/10.1101/142760` is a [workaround](https://github.com/manubot/manubot/issues/16) to set the journal name of bioRxiv preprints to _bioRxiv_.
 7. Wikidata Items, cite like `@wikidata:Q50051684`.
-   Note that anyone can edit or add records on [Wikidata](https://www.wikidata.org), so users are encouraged to contribute metadata for hard-to-cite works to Wikidata as an alternative to using a `raw` citation.
+   Note that anyone can edit or add records on [Wikidata](https://www.wikidata.org), so users are encouraged to contribute metadata for hard-to-cite works to Wikidata.
+8. Any other compact identifier supported by <https://identifiers.org>.
+   Manubot uses the Identifiers.org Resolution Service to support [hundreds of prefixes](https://github.com/manubot/manubot/blob/7055bcc6524fdf1ef97d838cf0158973e2061595/manubot/cite/handlers.py#L122-L831).
+   For example, citing `@clinicaltrials:NCT04280705` will produce the same bibliographic metadata as `@https://identifiers.org/clinicaltrials:NCT04280705` or `@https://clinicaltrials.gov/ct2/show/NCT04280705`.
-8. For references that do not have any of the persistent identifiers above, use a raw citation like `@old-manuscript`.
+9. For references that do not have any of the above persistent identifiers, the citation key does not need to include a prefix.
-   Metadata for raw citations must be provided manually.
+   Citing `@old-manuscript` will work, but only if reference metadata is provided manually.

 Cite multiple items at once like: